canonical/observability/decision-records/2025-03-20--node-exporter-otelcol-adr.md

 ### Enable the feature in the host.

 This feature is currently considered experimental.
-As a result, to experiment with parallel installs, an experimental feature-flag must first be enabled:
+As a result, to experiment with parallel installs, an experimental feature-flag must first be enabled in the host:

 ```shell
 $ sudo snap set system experimental.parallel-instances=true